Cyanox62/pages/page.md

 5B59E914 | popfd                              ;  Restores flag integrity
 5B59E915 | popad                              ;  Restores register integrity

-5B59E916 | jmp 5B1F07F9                       ;  The *original* location our trampoline hook was supposed to jump to
+5B59E916 | jmp 5B1F07F9                       ;  The original location our unconditional jump was supposed to jump to
 ```

 Notice that at the end of this function, we jump back to the *original address* that our unconditional jump was initially intended to reach.
 This completes the trampoline hook!